Homophobia in German politics: How things have changed | DW | 24.09.2020

 Read more: Germans tolerant of LGBT neighbors, but not Muslim ones

 Today, Health Minister Jens Spahn is the first openly gay minister from Merkel's ruling conservative CDU and, at the age of 40, seen as one of the party's rising stars.
-He is being tipped as a candidate to succeed chancellor Merkel next year.
-He is one of Merz's main rivals within the CDU, and have competed for the party chairmanship in the past.
+He is being tipped as a candidate to succeed Merkel in 2021.
+He is one of Merz's main rivals within the CDU, and they have competed for the party chairmanship in the past.

-For example, a recent study by the German Institute for Economic Research and the University of Bielefeld found that 30% of homosexuals are still discriminated against in working life.
-Among trans people the rate is even higher — more than 40%.
-This is one of the reasons why almost one-third still hide their sexuality from their colleagues.
+For example, a recent study by the German Institute for Economic Research and the University of Bielefeld found that 30% of people who identify as lesbian, gay, bisexual, trans, queer or intersex are discriminated against in working life.
+Among just trans people the rate is even higher: 43%.
+This may be one of the reasons why one-third of respondents said they were not out at work or were only out to certain colleagues.

 This article was translated from German.